 - Balance the sauce.
 You don’t need a complicated sauce to make good fried rice but you do need more than one-note soy sauce to season it.
 A little rice vinegar and a tiny bit of honey balance it out.

 - Adjust at the table.
-They do it right in Thailand and serve their fried rice with lime wedges, extra soy sauce (or fish sauce), spicy vinegar and even with a bit of sugar, so you can tweak your rice to your liking.
+They do it right in Thailand and serve their fried rice with lime wedges, extra soy sauce (or fish sauce), spicy vinegar and even a bit of sugar, so you can tweak your rice to your liking.

 Thai Fried Rice